Find answers to your questions

 Our internships are currently a mix of in-person and virtual.
 This varies by policies on working in person from each internship site.

 An internship with SIP is a paid position in which IUPUI undergraduate students engage in relevant work experiences within a professional area of study.
 Interns are encouraged to apply their academic experience to real-world problems and to develop critical skills in various areas of research and professional work.
 The National Association of Colleges and Employers sets the baseline for the criteria and definition of an internship.

-Once students are accepted into SIP they do not need to do anything to receive their scholarship.
-It will disburse to their Bursar account just like any other loans, grants, and scholarships from IUPUI.
+Once students are accepted into SIP, they must verify they have started at their internship site by submitting a specific assignment through the SIP Canvas site.
+Once confirmed, it will disburse to their bursar account just like any other loans, grants, and scholarships from IUPUI.

 You must meet the basic requirements and submit the application on time to be considered.
 We recommend you apply at your earliest opportunity (usually the spring of your first year at IUPUI) to allow another year of eligibility if you don't get in on your first try.

 The most successful applicants have utilized campus career services for assistance in putting together the application materials.

 Unfortunately, students who are no longer in their undergraduate years are not eligible for our program.
 However, you may be eligible for other internship opportunities.
 Check with your school's career services office for more resources.

 All internships with SIP are one semester long.
 Therefore, internships may begin in late August and end in mid-December (fall semester) or begin in early January and end in early May (spring semester).
 Some sites may choose to hire students under other funding after the internship ends.